Ancient Aliens: Evidence of Stephen Hawking’s Claim that “Philosophy is Dead”

 Two Valid Cosmic Concepts

 The ancient-astronaut theory draws upon two valid cosmological concepts: 1) the reality of the immensity of space and time; and 2) the possibility of advanced civilizations somewhere in the cosmos.
 Given that the scale of the observable universe is immense and that the Kepler telescope suggests there may be billions of planets in the Milky Way, there is almost certainly life elsewhere in the cosmos, perhaps including intelligent civilizations.
 Given that the observable universe is 13.7 billion years old and it took 4 billion years for intelligent life to emerge on Earth, then it is possible the remaining 9 billion years produced civilizations that may have existed for millions or billions of years.
 If so, they may have developed space travel technologies that allow them to traverse the great distances with relative ease.
 [At least that is the “wormhole” scenario depicted in Contact (1997) and Interstellar (2014)].
+That said, it is highly unlikely we have been visited, precisely because the distances are so vast, the universe is so gigantic, and our planet is so tiny.

-Such a possibility is one reason why 2001 offers such a compelling vision of human origins and destinies.
+Yet, such a possibility (however slim) is one reason why 2001 offers such a compelling vision of human origins and destinies.
 After all, it would be an epochal moment to find a black monolith somewhere on Earth or the moon, beaming out a radio signal to an alert and curious species.
 Such a possibility is very attractive to me, at least in theory.
 As the astronaut Taylor says in Planet of the Apes, “Out there, there has to be something better than man.
 Has to be.”
 Of course, if ancient astronauts have visited Earth, they would have possessed extremely advanced technologies and been viewed as gods, angels, and miracle makers by premodern humans.
 Much like the apes in 2001, the humans would have looked upon the technologies with amazement and fear.
 But have any ancient astronauts actually visited Earth?

 Where’s the black monolith?